The Career Development Center has developed several resources to help you make a decision as to what major may be the best fit for you:

 Take a career assessment – this can be an excellent tool to show you various major and career options that fit best with your particular interests and preferences.
 By completing a career assessment and discussing the results with your career counselor, you may determine what major is the best option for you and/or what career paths may be most interesting to you.
 For more information, please call 610-660-3100.

 Web research – the Career Development Center’s website has information for researching major and career options, including our reports on recent SJU graduates and where they have accepted job offers; and a section called “Explore Careers” that reviews career choices by interest areas.
+In addition, we have subscribed to a resource called "What Can I Do With This Major?" to further assist you with exploring multiple majors or searching for information about your chosen field.
+This site will help you connect majors to careers.
+Learn about the typical career areas and the types of employers that hire people with each major, as well as strategies to make you a more marketable candidate.
+Continue your research on majors and careers through the websites provided.

 Informational Interviewing – your career counselor can aid you in identifying alumni, professors and others who can be of assistance in providing you first-hand knowledge of a major and/or career path.
 This information can be of great value to you as you contemplate your career direction and later engage in an internship or job search.
 Read more about Informational Interviewing.